jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 <img align="center" src="https://github.com/jnels13/Screening-Childrens-Writing-Level-With-NLP/blob/main/Source%20Images/StudentWritingBanner.JPG" width="auto" height="auto">

+Try the final model on Streamlit <a href="https://share.streamlit.io/jnels13/screening-childrens-writing-level-with-nlp/main/Mod4_Final_Streamlit/student_text_streamlit.py"> HERE </a>.
+(Streamlit puts shared apps to bed after seven days, so you may have to wait a moment for it to load.)

 # Applying Machine Learning to Assess Student Writing Level

 This model is a proof-of-concept machine-learning model to assess student writing level based upon a corpus of previously categorized texts.
 Given the size of the available corpus and that some texts had been attributed to multiple grades, texts were grouped into the following grade-level categories: early elementary (k-2), middle-elementary (3-4), middle school (5-8) and high school (9-12).